boscoh/WebGLStarterKit/README.md

 - method `widget.draw()`  - draws at the right time
 - method `widget.animate(timeElapsed)` - animates with the given elapsed time since last animate

-The `WebGLWidget` instances will call this automatically, but you can always add your custom objects onto the animation loop.
+The `WebglWidget` instances will call this automatically, but you can always add your custom objects onto the animation loop.

 The animation loop is tied to the browser's internal drawing loop, and thus will draw all widgets at the same time.